harshitpandey0426/Secured_Filetransfer/readme.txt

 It is a secured file transmission code, which encrypts and decrypts chunks of a file using DES3 module, exchanging key with the help of Deffiehelmen key exchange algorithm.

-A class is used as a structre to store all necessary information to required for a file transmission
+A class is used as a structure to store all necessary information required for a file transmission

 To run: